Easily navigate homeschooling your children with our complete Homeschool Guide!

 Should I Homeschool My Children?

-Spring is upon us and that means many families are thinking about school plans for next year.
-A growing number of those families will choose homeschooling.
+As many families are thinking about school plans for next year, a growing number of families will choose homeschooling.

 If you are one of them, here are a few tips to get a jump start on your homeschooling year: